The Refactor of My Games App

 Shared Contracts

-The shared package contains the Drizzle schema, Zero schema, query definitions, mutator implementations, and shared game types.
+The shared package holds the Drizzle schema, the Zero schema, query definitions, mutator implementations, and shared game types.

-In the old version, behavior often lived in the relationship between a page and a route handler.
-In the new version, behavior lives in shared queries and mutators.
+In the old build, behavior often lived in the unspoken relationship between a page and a route handler.
+In the new build, it lives in shared queries and mutators.

 That gives the repo a center of gravity.
-Contracts are imported, not re-described.
-Refactors touch fewer surfaces.
-The source of a game rule is easier to find.
+Contracts get imported instead of re-described, refactors touch fewer surfaces, and when you need to find the source of a game rule, there’s one place to look.

 From Polling To Synchronized State